-There are a few possible reasons why you’re still getting an e-file reject.
+Here are a few other possible reasons why you’re still getting an e-file reject.
+If you:

 - Filed late last year after mid-November or your return was processed after that time—try entering 0.